 The Yellow Building

-Monsoon Accessorize commissioned Allford Hall Monaghan Morris to design a new seven-storey, 15,000 m² headquarters, with a structure reflective of the company’s creativity.
+Monsoon Accessorize commissioned Allford Hall Monaghan Morris to design a seven-storey headquarters with a structure reflective of the company’s creativity.
 The result was an innovative geometric form introducing texture and aesthetic audacity to a relaxed, unconfined internal area which encourages ease of communication.

-Though always a consideration in the optimisation process, budget and ease of build were not limiting factors; the clients sought a landmark, visually complex building to use as a focal point within a ‘village’ for staff and fashion designers.
-Therefore we brought parametrically driven models to the early design process.
+Though always a consideration in the optimisation process, budget and ease of build were not limiting factors; the client sought a landmark, visually complex building to use as a focal point within a ‘village’ for staff and fashion designers.
+We therefore brought parametrically driven models to the early design process.
 These could respond to the global vision whilst being able to focus in on details such as reinforcement fit, geometric repetition and the wider implications that such decisions can have on structure.
-Following these early discussions, concrete diagrid was selected for the construction model.
+Following these early discussions, a concrete diagrid was selected for the construction model.

-In-situ concrete was chosen for the frame and floors instead of ordering pre-cast sections, thus reducing the cost of craneage and increasing the speed of construction.
-‘As–struck’, rough concrete provided thermal mass for the building and was also in keeping with the ‘workshop’ theme.
-Reusable wall forms were adopted, with inclined partitions to form the 'V'–shape to each column pour; this system was simpler than traditional inclined column forms, and offered programme and cost benefits.
+In-situ concrete was chosen for the frame and floors instead of ordering precast sections, reducing the cost of craneage and increasing the speed of construction.
+‘As-struck’ rough concrete provided thermal mass for the building and was also in keeping with the workshop theme.
+Reusable wall forms were adopted, with inclined partitions to form the V-shape to each column pour; this system was simpler than traditional inclined column forms, offering programme and cost benefits.

 Exposed concrete diagrid structure housing Monsoon’s 15,000 m² headquarters

 £ 32 million